asantillan1/Cryptocurrencies/README.md

 Challenge goals:

-Preprocessing the Data for PCA
-Reducing Data Dimensions using PCA
-Clustering Cryptocurrencies Using K-means
-Visualizing Cryptocurrencies Results with Plotly Express and hvplot
+Preprocessing the Data for PCA, Reducing Data Dimensions using PCA, Clustering Cryptocurrencies Using K-means, Visualizing Cryptocurrencies Results with Plotly Express and hvplot